-The Meriwether County School District serves the subject site with all applicable schools being located within 1.2 miles, including Mountain View Elementary, Manchester Middle and Manchester High School.
+The Meriwether County School District serves the subject site with all applicable schools being located within 5.2 miles of the site, including Mountain View Elementary, Manchester Middle and Manchester High School.

 Overall, the site's proximity to community services will continue to contribute to the marketability of the site.